To plant a seed in one's heart...to root it in love...

 Yields a blossom that will flourish forever.

-In Doris’ free time, she enjoyed shopping, traveling, going out to eat Mexican food, hamburgers with onions, German Chocolate Cake, Lemon Meringue Pie, and she loved drinking Pepsi.
-She will be missed by all who were fortunate enough to have known this kind and wonderful woman.
-To know Doris was to love her.
+In his free time, he enjoyed playing for the Colorado Senior Semi-Professional Softball League, bowling, and spending quality time with family and friends.
+He will be missed by all who were fortunate enough to have known this kind and wonderful man.
+To know Clarence was to love him.

 Clarence Yarbrough departed this life on October 17, 2022, in Aurora, Col-orado.
 Those left to cherish his memory and mourn his loss include 1 daughter, Desire M. Yarbrough (Douglas Draper); 3 sons, Randy (Katina) Yarbrough, Rodgers (Kathy) Yarbrough, and Reggie (Debbie) Yarbrough; 1 brother, Otis (Nia) Yarbrough; 6 grandchildren; 9 great grand-children; 2 nieces, Vanessa (Randalle) Fields and Stephanie Yarbrough-Young; and a host of cousins, other relatives and many friends.

 Don't think of him as gone away, his journey has just begun.
 Life holds so many facets this earth is only one.

 Just think of him as resting from the sorrows, the tears in a place of warmth and comfort where there are no days or years.
 For nothing loved is ever lost and he was loved so much.